 Personal checks and business checks are more different than they are similar.
 However, they do share a few things in common.
 For starters, you can cash or deposit a check regardless of whether it's business or personal.
 The process varies; therefore, read on to find out how to use both types of checks.

 Meanwhile, another similarity between personal and business checks is that they contain the same basic information.
-Alongside a bank routing number, a check has a date, payee, amount payable and signature line.
+Alongside a bank routing number, a check has a date, payee, check number, amount payable, and signature line.

 Differences Between Personal Checks and Business Checks

-As already mentioned, business checks and personal checks are quite different.
-They differ in size, design, print, cost, security features and how they are used.
+As already mentioned, business checks and personal checks are pretty different.
+They differ in size, design, print, cost, security features, and how they are used.
 Below is a detailed breakdown of the same.

-Business checks are generally larger than personal checks.
+Business checks are generally more extensive than personal checks.
 While the latter measure 5 to 6 x 2 inches, business checks measure 8 x 3 to 5 inches.

 Design and Branding

-In terms of appearance, business checks are typically meant to look professional.
-That's because they are part of your business's branding.
-As such, they often carry your company's name, address, logo and other formal information.
+In terms of appearance, business checks are typically meant to look professional, and that's because they are part of your business's branding.
+As such, they often carry your company's name, address, logo, and other formal information.

-Personal checks are less professional and more artsy.
-They're usually covered with vibrant images of animals, sports, graffiti, landscape and so on.
-It all depends on what you want on your cheque.
+Personal checks are less professional and artsier, and they're usually covered with vibrant images of animals, sports, graffiti, landscape, etc. It all depends on what you want on your cheque.
 For that reason, personal checks portray individuality more than professionalism.

 The payee's information in a personal check is almost always handwritten.
 That's not the case with business checks.
-On the contrary, they are almost always filled out in the computer and printed out so that they look more professional.
+On the contrary, they are almost always filled out on the computer and printed out to look more professional.

-The only part that's always handwritten in a business check is the signature of the payor.
+The only part that's always handwritten in a business check is the payor's signature.
 If you're the business owner, then your handwritten signature must be on the check to validate it.

-It's also worth noting that oftentimes, when filling a personal check, you can leave out details like the name of the payee, amount, account details and date.
+It's also worth noting that when filling a personal check, you can often leave out several details.
+This includes, the name of the payee, amount number, account details, and date.
 The payee fills those when they're ready to deposit or cash the check.

 How much do business checks cost?
 That depends on the issuer of the check.
-Banks are typically the most expensive and will charge as much as 30 cents per check but you do have cheaper ways of getting business checks.
-For example, retailers like Costco, Walmart and Sam's Club offer business checks at much cheaper rates compared to banks.
-Better yet, the Nearside Business Checking account allows you to send 5 free business checks per month.
+Banks are typically the most expensive.
+They can charge as much as 30 cents per check.
+But, you do have cheaper ways of getting business checks.
+For example, retailers like Costco, Walmart, and Sam's Club offer business checks at much more affordable rates compared to banks.
+Better yet, the Nearside Business Checking account allows you to send five free business checks per month.

 The downside is that Nearside doesn't have personal checking accounts.
-You, therefore, can't get personal checks from Nearside but you can get them from big retailers like Costco and Walmart at an even cheaper price than business checks.
+You, therefore, can't get personal checks from Nearside, but you can get them from big retailers like Costco and Walmart at an even lower price than business checks.

 That's not to say that you shouldn't or can't get personal checks from your bank.
-Just be sure to ask about their pricing criteria.
-For example, Discover gives its customers personal checks for free while Bank of America has free personal checks for those with premium checking accounts.
+Make sure to ask about their pricing criteria.
+For example, Discover gives its customers personal checks for free.
+On the other hand, Bank of America has free personal checks for those with premium checking accounts.